 Step 1: Establish Credit

 Get a credit card.
 And use it.
 AND PAY OFF YOUR BALANCE, IN FULL, EVERY MONTH.
 Your goal is to establish good history, not debt.
 Landlords run a credit check on all potential tenants and often refuse to rent to those with bad or no credit.
 If you are a first time card holder, I recommend a Visa or MasterCard student card, which offers lower interest rates and often no annual fee; some universities also offer similar cards to alumni.
 I also recommend gas cards and department store cards, which offer lower credit limits, therefore preventing massive debt.
-For major credit cards, I recommended the Discover More Card and Blue from American Express.
+For major credit cards, I recommended the Discover it Credit Card and the Blue Card or Green Card from American Express.

 Credit cards also provide available funds in the case of an emergency.
 If you are blessed enough to have a family member or friend who is able to loan you money should your car break down, I recommend keeping a low credit limit on your card to prevent debt.
 However, if you do not have a “back up” plan, you will need at least $1000-$2000 of available credit to cover unexpected expenses such as a last-minute plane ticket to visit a sick relative, etc.

 Step 2: Save Money